UEABIO/data-sci-v1/docs/02-programming-basics.md

 ```
 > Hopefully you agree that the pipes make the code a lot more human-reader friendly.
 More on pipes later

 So what's the problem with our data? in the Flipper length variable, missing observations have been correctly marked as `NA` signifying missing data.
 R can handle missing data just fine.
 However, in thew Body mass variable, it looks as though someone has actually typed "na" in observations where the data is missing.
 Here R has failed to recognise an `NA` and has read it as a word instead.
-This is because `read_csv()` looks for gaps or `NA` but not "na".
+This is because `read_csv()` looks for gaps or `NA` but not the typed letters "na".

 No problem this is an easy fix.
 Head back to your script and make the following edit the line for data importing